abtion/guidelines/career/em-ladder.md

 ## Level 3: Associate Engineering Manager
 ### Impactful
-- [ ] Manages a set of people consisting of four to five direct reports.
+- [ ] Manages a set of people consisting of approximately two direct reports.
-- [ ] Has the required maturity to manage individual contributors at a higher skill level than themselves.
 - [ ] Identifies growth opportunities for their direct reports and proactively ensures that these opportunities are pursued.
 - [ ] Adjusts processes and practices regularly to maximize the efficiency and